What led you to be where you are now?

 I’m responsible for each project’s electrical and mechanical installations.
-My goal is to supervise the proper execution of every system, those include electrical, fire, air conditioning, and ventilation, hydraulic, sanitary, rainwater, compressed air, natural gas, nitrogen, telephony, access control, and closed-circuit television.
+My goal is to supervise the proper execution of every system, those include electrical, fire, air conditioning, ventilation, hydraulic, sanitary, rainwater, compressed air, natural gas, nitrogen, telephony, access control, and closed-circuit television.
 In addition, I usually support the design and purchasing departments for the design review and the hiring of suppliers.

-I’m also in charge of coordinating the deliveries-reception and the final-user training of every system and equipment, for example, substations, pump equipment, compressor equipment, among others.
+I’m also in charge of coordinating the deliveries-reception and the final-user training of every system and equipment, for example, substations, pump equipment, and compressor equipment, among others.

 What is the job achievement you are most proud of?

 For me, stepping out of my comfort zone is a professional and personal achievement.
 In several projects, my functions took a 360-degree change as I went from being a Facility Supervisor to Project Leader.
-Project leader is a position that is generally held by Architects and Civil Engineers.
+The project leader is a position that is generally held by Architects and Civil Engineers.
 Luckily, I’ve been surrounded by very talented people and have learned a lot from them.
 I really appreciate the opportunity to grow by working in different areas.

 For me, integrating and directing every discipline towards a unified goal is very motivating.

 What do you like most about working at Hermosillo?